Punarnava (Boerhavia diffusa)

 Diuretic activity (traditional, limited human evidence)

-Traditional Ayurvedic use as diuretic (mutrala) for over 2,000 years.
-Animal pharmacology consistently shows diuretic activity comparable to thiazide-class diuretics in rat models — peak activity in samples collected during rainy season.
-Singh study mentioned in literature reported diabetic nephropathy patients (proteinuria >500 mg/day) given punarnava in diet for 6 months showed decreased urine protein and serum creatinine.
-Limited rigorous human RCT confirmation.
+Traditional Ayurvedic use as a diuretic (mutrala) for over 2,000 years.
+Animal pharmacology consistently shows diuretic activity comparable to thiazide-class diuretics in rat models.
+In diabetic nephropathy patients (proteinuria >500 mg/day) given punarnava in the diet for 6 months, urine protein and serum creatinine decreased.
+Rigorous human RCT confirmation is limited.

 Hepatoprotective effects (preclinical models)

-Multiple animal studies show Boerhavia diffusa extracts reduce liver enzyme elevation (ALT, AST, ALP) and bilirubin elevation in models of acetaminophen-induced (Olaleye 2010 PMID 20553784), CCl4-induced, country liquor-induced, and lantadene-induced hepatotoxicity.
+Multiple animal studies show Boerhavia diffusa extracts reduce liver enzyme elevation (ALT, AST, ALP) and bilirubin in models of acetaminophen-, CCl4-, country liquor-, and lantadene-induced hepatotoxicity.
 Mechanism involves antioxidant defense (SOD, catalase, GSH support), reduced lipid peroxidation, and direct membrane stabilization.
 Translation to human liver disease has not been rigorously studied with modern RCTs.

 Nephroprotective in animal models of kidney injury

-Santhosh 2023 review (RJPT) summarized evidence for B. diffusa nephroprotection in acute kidney injury, chronic kidney disease, polycystic kidney disease, renal calculi, urinary tract infection, COVID-related kidney issues.
+Evidence for B. diffusa nephroprotection spans acute kidney injury, chronic kidney disease, polycystic kidney disease, renal calculi, and urinary tract infection.
 Most evidence is in vitro (LLC-PK1 renal cells) and rodent models (cisplatin, gentamicin, paracetamol nephrotoxicity).
-Comparative trial in canine CRF showed comparable outcomes to enalapril (PMC4630688).
+A comparative trial in canine CRF showed comparable outcomes to enalapril.
 Human kidney disease translation remains largely traditional/Ayurvedic without modern RCTs.

 Anti-inflammatory and antioxidant activities